StackExchange/stack-blog/_posts/2017-02-14-Why-Stack-Overflow-Redesigned-the-Top-Navigation.md

 * Signups increased by 7%
 * Clicks to Questions increased by 163%
-* Clicks to Jobs increased by 160% (an expected 16% increase in overall traffic)
+* Clicks to Jobs increased by 160% (an expected 16% increase in overall Jobs traffic)
 * Clicks to Documentation increased by 229%
 * Clicks to Tags increased by 113%
 * Clicks to Users increased by 178%